percona/pmm/docs/index.md

 ## How it works

-PMM is a client/server application built by Percona with our own and third-party open-source tools.
+PMM is a client/server application built by us with our own and third-party open-source tools.
 (Read more in [Architecture](details/architecture.md).)

 ```plantuml source="_resources/diagrams/1_PMM_Context.puml"